Declaration on the Common Language: Background

-International project "Languages and Nationalisms"

 The Declaration followed the international project Languages and Nationalisms (founded by two German foundations: Forum Ziviler Friedensdienst and Allianz Kulturstiftung), within which conferences were held in the four countries during 2016, thus providing an insight into the current situation and problems.
 The project was inspired by the book Language and Nationalism, and was organized by four non-governmental organizations from each of the countries included: P.E.N.
 Center Bosnia-Herzegovina from Sarajevo, the Association Kurs from Split, Krokodil from Belgrade and the Civic Education Center from Podgorica.
 An interdisciplinary series of expert conferences in Podgorica, Split, Belgrade and Sarajevo took place under participation of linguists, journalists, anthropologists and others.
 Numerous audiences were also included.
 The titles of debates on the conferences were:

 The book Language and Nationalism (left) inspired the project Languages and Nationalisms (right).